Running injuries can affect anyone, from experienced runners who push themselves hard, to beginners whose muscles are not used to running.

 The achilles tendon is the tough, rubbery cord at the back of the ankle that links the muscle to the bone.

 Regular running can cause wear and tear to the tendon over time.

 What does achilles pain feel like?

 You may have pain and swelling at the back of the ankle or heel.
 The pain may be minor but continuous, or it could be sudden and sharp.
 It may be worse first thing in the morning.

 What should I do about achilles pain when I run?

-To treat achilles pain at home, Andy recommends applying ice to the area if you can feel a lump there (never put ice directly on your skin).
+To treat achilles pain at home, apply wrapped up ice to the area if you can feel a lump there (never put ice directly on your skin).
 You can also gently massage the area with your fingers.

 You could also try using heel wedges in your shoes.
 Get advice about this from a sports or running shop.

-See a GP or a physiotherapist if you have achilles pain that does not disappear after 3 to 4 weeks.
+See a GP or a physiotherapist if you have achilles pain that does not disappear after 2 to 3 weeks.